 Not All Full Spectrum Oils Are Equal

 Not all Full Spectrum Oils are equal.
 At BioWellnessX, we use our premium full spectrum PCR oil that originates from a high cannabinoid hemp flower grown organically in beautiful Oregon.
-We then slowly extract the whole plant using 200 proof ethanol, guaranteeing the oil will be a lovely golden brown liquid color rich in phytocannabinoids, terpenes, flavonoids, and other essential fatty acids to offer the best possible result.
+We then slowly extract the whole plant using 200 proof ethanol, guaranteeing the oil will be a lovely golden brown color rich in phytocannabinoids, terpenes, flavonoids, and other essential fatty acids the best possible result.

 How CBG Oil Works For Pain Relief